erizov/Professor/semester_3/lecture_12_ml_algorithms/svm/README.md

 1. Implement Svm from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-Support Vector Machine, a categorization algorithm that finds the optimal hyperplane separating classes with maximum margin.
+Support Vector Machine, a categorization strategy that finds the optimal hyperplane separating classes with maximum margin.
 Addresses text categorization, image recognition, and non-linear categorization with kernel tricks.
 Example: Classifying emails as spam or not by finding the best boundary in high-dimensional feature space.
 Operates by identifying support vectors (critical training examples) that define the optimal separating hyperplane.

 **Key Characteristics:**
 - **Time Complexity**: Varies